- Inicio

 Servicios

 Con servicios como tratamientos corporales o tratamientos faciales, te sentirás como nuevo.
-Los amantes del esquí se sentirán en el paraíso, pero hay instalaciones recreativas para todos los gustos, entre ellas aguas termales y una sauna.
+Los amantes del esquí se sentirán en el paraíso, pero hay instalaciones recreativas para todos los gustos, entre ellas aguas termales y sauna.
 Encontrarás además conexión a Internet wifi gratis, una zona recreativa o sala de juegos y guardaesquís.
 El servicio de transporte gratuito te llevará a las pistas de esquí en pocos minutos.

 Para comer